 In March of 2019, Jaguar came to America.

 Jaguar’s sire, Cicero Z, was also bred by Stoeterij Paemel.
 His dam, Sissi, is by Sandro.

 For more about Jaguar’s breeder, and his bloodlines, please click here for his Pedigree page.

 Most of Jaguar van Paemel’s competition career in Europe was under Dirk Demeersman, who competed him in over 100 FEI classes up to 1m50 (Grand Prix).
 Jaguar then went to Aldrick Cheronnet of France, who competed him up to 1.60 (Six-Bar Competition) before he was sold and exported to America.

 You can see many of Jaguar’s foals on this website; several are entering the show ring now, and his son Jewel ASK Z is an approved stallion in Denmark.
-Jaguar had about seventy-five offspring in Europe before coming to America; his first North American-born foals will arrive in 2020.
+Jaguar had about seventy-five offspring in Europe before coming to America; his first North American-born foals arrived in 2020.